cornell-ece5745/example-import-port-array/README.md

 # Verilog import examples

-Examples about how to import a Verilog module with an array of ports
+Three examples of how to import a Verilog module with an array of ports.

-# Examples
-This repo includes example modules PassThroughV1 ~ PassThroughV3 which pass the data at the input ports on to the output ports.
-All modules are parametrized by the bitwidth of the ports.
-PassThroughV1 uses an unpacked array of ports.
-PassThroughV2 uses a packed array of ports.
-PassThroughV3 uses regular vector ports.

-`PassThroughV*RTL.py` includes the wrapper for that version of Verilog module which is in `PassThroughV*VRTL.v`.
+## Unpacked array of ports

+You can find a Verilog module having unpacked array of ports at `PassThroughV1.v`.
+Its wrapper is in file `PassThroughV1.py`.
+In this case, the list of ports (`s.in_ = [ InPort( mk_bits(nbits) ) for _ in range(nports) ]`) in the PyMTL wrapper will be mapped to an unpacked port (`input logic [nbits-1:0] in_ [0:nports-1] `) of the Verilog module.

+## Packed array of ports

+You can find a Verilog module having unpacked array of ports at `PassThroughV2.v`.
+Its wrapper is in file `PassThroughV2.py`.
+In this case, the vector port (`s.in_ = InPort( mk_bits(nbits * nports) )`) in the PyMTL wrapper will be mapped to a packed port (`input logic [nports-1:0][nbits-1:0] in_ `) of the Verilog module.
+Note that in PyMTL3 a list of ports will be translated to an unpacked port array in Verilog.
+That is why you need a vector port in PyMTL3 to correctly import a packed array of ports in Verilog.

+## Wide vector port

+Of course, you may also pack every dimension of the array into a single long vector.
+That implementation can be found in `PassThroughV3.v` whose wrapper is in `PassThroughV3.py`.
+Note how you need to manually index into the vector port in Verilog to extract the desired slice of the signal.
+The PyMTL3 wrapper is the same as the one in `PassThroughV2.py`, because now every dimension has been packed into the vector port.

-# How to run these examples
+## How to run these examples
-## Choose your RTL language
-Set `rtl_language` in PassThroughV\*RTL.py to be either `pymtl` or `verilog`.

-## Run the test
 ```
   % git clone git@github.com:cornell-ece5745/example-import-port-array.git
   % cd example-import-port-array
-  % TOP=$PWD
+  % mkdir -p sim/build
-  % mkdir $TOP/sim/test/build & cd $TOP/sim/test/build
+  % cd sim/build
-  % pytest ../PassThroughV1RTL_test.py -sv [--test-verilog] [--dump-vcd]
+  % pytest ../PassThroughV1_test.py -sv
-  % pytest ../PassThroughV2RTL_test.py -sv [--test-verilog] [--dump-vcd]
+  % pytest ../PassThroughV2_test.py -sv
-  % pytest ../PassThroughV3RTL_test.py -sv [--test-verilog] [--dump-vcd]
+  % pytest ../PassThroughV3_test.py -sv
 ```
-The options in brackets are optional.